Beau Greaves: 2025

 At the beginning of 2025, Greaves entered PDC Qualifying School (Q-School) in hopes of earning a two-year PDC Tour Card, being automatically sent through to the final stage due to finishing in the top eight of the 2024 Development Tour Order of Merit ranking.
-She reached the quarter-finals of the third day's tournament but a 6–5 loss to Carl Sneyd on the final day resulted in her finishing 17th on the final ranking table, which was outside of the Tour Card places.
+She finished 17th on the final ranking table, which was outside of the Tour Card places.
 In February, Greaves made her UK Open debut at the 2025 event.
 After wins over Stefan Bellmont, Rhys Griffin and Mickey Mansell, she was drawn to play world number one Luke Humphries in the fourth round.
 She led the match 7–5 but conceded the next five legs to lose 10–7.
 Humphries praised her in his post-match interview, stating, "She belongs in this environment.
 She really did test me there and if we were in a Premier League game she would have beaten me."

-Throughout the year, Greaves competed on all three of the PDC's secondary tours: the Women's Series, Challenge Tour, Development Tour.
+Throughout the year, Greaves competed on all three of the PDC's secondary tours: the Women's Series, Challenge Tour, and Development Tour.
 In late February, following title wins on each tour, she occupied the top spots on the Women's Series, Challenge Tour and Development Tour Orders of Merit concurrently, becoming the first player in PDC history to do so.
 In total, she won two Challenge Tour titles, three Development Tour titles, and eighteen Women's Series titles.
 She captured the last 13 Women's Series titles in a row, winning a record-breaking 86 matches in succession.
 In October, Greaves earned a two-year Tour Card through finishing second on the Development Tour to become the fourth woman to hold a Tour Card—after Stacy Bromberg, Tricia Wright and Lisa Ashton—and the second woman to earn a Tour Card on merit, after Ashton obtained one at 2020 PDC Q-School.

-After competing in the final Development Tour events of the year, Greaves participated in the 2025 World Youth Championship, where she reached the final following a 6–5 victory over Luke Littler in the semi-finals, becoming the first woman to reach the final of the tournament.
-She will face Gian van Veen in the final on 23 November.
-Days after her win against Littler, it was confirmed that Greaves would compete in the PDC World Darts Championship for the second time in her career in December.
+After competing in the final Development Tour events of the year, Greaves participated in the PDC World Youth Championship, where she reached the final following a 6–5 victory over Luke Littler in the semi-finals, becoming the first woman to reach the final of the tournament.
+Days after her win against Littler, it was confirmed that Greaves would compete in the PDC World Darts Championship for the second time in her career.
+She lost 6–3 to Gian van Veen in the World Youth Championship final on 23 November.